Calculating How Much Value I Get From the AMEX Platinum Card

 American Express Platinum Card: Assessing Its Value After 5 Years

 To be clear, rather than just adding up what Amex says these features are worth, I’ll be assigning my own assessed value based on my experience.
-What’s more, now that I’ve had the card for a full five years, I’ll also be taking a brief look back to see whether the card is getting better or worse for me.
+What’s more, now that I’ve had the card for several years, I’ll also be taking a brief look back to see whether the card is getting better or worse for me.

 Breaking Down the Value I Got From the American Express Platinum Card in My Fifth Year